todmount/wicca/README.md

 ## Contributing
-Contributions are welcome!
+Though the project is on pause, contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## Contact